 Benelli Imperiale 400

-The Imperiale 400, showcased at EICMA 2017, is Benelli’s Royal Enfield challenger and is slated for a mid-2018 launch.
-The Imperiale will follow the CKD route and is scheduled to begin its ARAI certification process by March 2018.
+The Imperiale 400, showcased at EICMA 2017, is Benelli’s Royal Enfield challenger.
 It’s powered by a 373.5cc, air-cooled, SOHC, single-cylinder engine that produces 19.7hp at 5,500rpm and 28Nm of torque at 3,500rpm.
 This torquey motor is fuel-injected (with a Delphi ECU) and is paired to a five-speed transmission.
 The motorcycle rests on a tubular steel, double-cradle frame and implements a 41mm telescopic fork and twin shock absorbers.
 Braking duties are performed by a 300mm single disc with a two-piston floating caliper and a 240mm rear disc with standard ABS.
 The Imperiale runs a 19-inch front and 18-inch rear wire-spoke wheel combination, which gels with the bike’s appealing design.
 The seat height is pegged at 780mm, which should make it an ergonomic delight for a wide range of motorcyclists.
-It is expected to hit the Indian market in mid-2018 with a price of around Rs 2 lakh.
+It is expected to hit the Indian market in 2018 with a price of around Rs 2 lakh.
+The Imperiale 400’s timeline is now uncertain given the recent legal troubles faced by the owners of DSK-Motowheels.

-DSK Benelli will launch the Leoncino – its neo-retro naked motorcycle – in India, by February 2018.
-The Leoncino, earlier slated for a 2017 launch, is currently undergoing endurance testing for ARAI certification, which will be completed by January 2018.
 The Leoncino is powered by a 499.6cc, liquid-cooled and fuel-injected, parallel-twin that produces 49.6hp at 8,500rpm and 45Nm at 5,000rpm.
 This engine is paired to a 6-speed transmission and features a wet clutch.
 Typical of Benellis, the Leoncino sports top-notch cycle parts.
 The engine is housed within a tubular steel-trellis frame and the bike sits on 17-inch wheels at both ends.
 Pirelli Angel ST tyres will be standard (120/70 R17 up-front, 160/60 R17 at the rear).
 The fork is a 50mm USD unit while the rear gets a monoshock with 112mm of wheel travel.
 ABS is standard and it gets a 320 mm twin-disc setup with 4-piston calipers at the front, with a 260mm disc (with a single-piston caliper) at the rear.
 Its 785mm seat height and 145mm of ground clearance will make it accessible; but like all Benellis, the Leoncino is a hefty motorcycle at 207kg and this will, no doubt, blunt performance.
 The 13.5-litre fuel tank might prove to be a tad small for highway runs but this will certainly be compensated by the involving riding package the Leoncino promises to be.
 The motorcycle (in road-biased guise) was recently spied on test in the country and this is the only version which will go on sale in India.
-The Leoncino is expected to hit the market in February 2018 and be priced around Rs 4.5 lakh.
+A market launch is expected to be delayed considering the recent legal troubles faced by DSK-Motowheels.

 Benelli TRK 502

 Benelli had first showcased the TRK 502 at EICMA 2015 in Milan, Italy, and now we are inching closer to seeing this motorcycle available at showrooms, here.
 It sports that typical adventure-motorcycle look with its large, beaked front-fairing and tall stance.
 The TRK 502 will come equipped with a 499cc parallel-twin, liquid-cooled engine that churns out 46.9hp of power and about 45Nm of torque.
 Besides these figures being quite appropriate for our Indian riding conditions, the TRK 502 will also be available in two different setups.
 There will be one road-oriented model with 17-inch rims at the front and rear, and one model equipped with a 19-inch rim upfront to assist in off-road duties.
 ABS will come as standard on both models.
 These figures are quite appropriate for the Indian conditions, but the weight of 210kg is going to be a bit of a performance dampener.
-The TRK is expected to go on sale sometime around March 2018 and be priced around Rs 5.5 lakh.
+As with the other Benelli bikes, this one's arrival date is also now uncertain.

 Ducati Scrambler 1100